 The tanks moved in.
 The grunts defending the MOUT village didn’t have the firepower to keep them away.
-They resorted to throwing things at them like rocks, bricks and concrete blocks at them.
+They resorted to throwing things at them like rocks, bricks, and concrete blocks at them.
 When a tank rolled past a three-story building it got pelted with everything the grunts could throw at it.
 It was medieval.
 I half expected someone to dump flaming, boiling oil from big metal caldrons.
 Here we are, the most advanced military in the world, and we are throwing rocks at each other.

-Not to be out done, the tankers responded by firing Hoffman devices (think blanks for tanks) into the occupied buildings.
+Not to be outdone, the tankers responded by firing Hoffman devices (think blanks for tanks) into the occupied buildings.
 The noise was deafening and the danger-close effect of the Hoffmans could have seriously hurt someone.

 The “referees” moved in (Officers and NCOs from another Brigade with no dog in the fight).
 They ordered the tanks out and told the grunts to stop throwing things.
 The tankers took their toys and left while the grunts retreated to their concrete caves.

-In 1994, the US almost invaded Haiti.
-Unlike today, wars were hard to come by back then and the plan was to have tens of thousands of Paratroopers, Rangers and Marines land on the tiny island and liberate the fuck out of it.
+In 1994, the U.S. almost invaded Haiti.
+Unlike today, wars were hard to come by back then and the plan was to have tens of thousands of Paratroopers, Rangers, and Marines land on the tiny island and liberate the fuck out of it.

 In preparation for this, my unit was taken to an assembly area.
 Tables were set up loaded with ammo, grenades, LAWs rockets, AT4s, everything you could hope for.
 There were sandbags filled with items you would need depending on your job.
 For example, an M203 grenadier would get a bag filled with 40mm rounds and .223 ammo.
-You could also grab as many frags, smoke grenades and rocket launchers as you wanted.
+You could also grab as many frags, smoke grenades, and rocket launchers as you wanted.

 Here’s the crazy thing.
 WE DIDN’T HAVE TO SIGN FOR IT!
 It was assumed we’d shoot and blow everything up down range.
 One problem, we never made it down range.
-Operation “Just About” was cancelled when a political resolution was reached and an invasion by many turned into an occupation by 10th Mountain.
+Operation “Just About” was canceled when a political resolution was reached and an invasion by many turned into an occupation by 10th Mountain.
 We were so close!
-Some guys had their chutes issued and were in the air when it got cancelled.
+Some guys had their chutes issued and were in the air when it got canceled.